Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)

 •Vomiting or feeling stomach acid or food in the throat or mouth

-•Less commonly, there can be wheezing, particularly in children with asthma
+•Less commonly, there can be wheezing or cough, particularly in children with asthma

-•Lack of interest in eating (because of pain with eating)
+•Lack of interest in eating, or a preference for liquids and avoidance of solid foods (because of pain with eating)

 ●Older children and adolescents — The most common symptoms of GERD in older children and adolescents include many of the symptoms listed above, plus: